AGRTP Part-time scholarship

 - Are receiving another Commonwealth-funded postgraduate research scholarship

-CSU will rank scholarship applicants by academic merit according to a specified criteria (see Scholarship Application Guide for further details.
+Charles Sturt will rank scholarship applicants according to a specified criteria (see Scholarship Application Guide for further details.

 Award value chevron_right

-Tuition Fees: AGRTP scholarship candidates are exempt from tuition fees for a period equivalent to six years (12 sessions) for PhD/Research Doctorate OR four years (eight sessions) for Research Masters at part time study.
+Tuition Fees: AGRTP-PT scholarship candidates are exempt from tuition fees for a period equivalent to eight years (16 sessions) for PhD/Research Doctorate OR four years (eight sessions) for Research Masters at part time study.

 Scholarship duration chevron_right

-AGRTP-PT scholarships are normally tenable for six years of part-time study for Research Doctorate studies, and four years of part-time study for Research Masters studies subject to satisfactory progress
+AGRTP-PT scholarships are normally tenable for eight years for Research Doctorate studies (8 years PTE tuition fee coverage and 6 years PTE for operating funds allowances), and four years for Research Masters studies subject to satisfactory progress.

-An extension of up to six months may be granted for Research Doctorate candidates, where the candidate is making satisfactory progress and the grounds for the extension relate to the study and are beyond the control of the candidate.
+An extension of up to six months may be granted for Research Doctorates (operating funds only), where the candidate is making satisfactory progress and the grounds for the extension relate to the study and are beyond the control of the candidate.

 Scholarship candidates are entitled to 20 annual leave working days per year and 10 sick leave days per year.
-If longer periods of absence are required, the Research Office must be contacted and a suspension of scholarship may be arranged.
+If longer periods of absence are required, the Research Office must be contacted to discuss suspension of scholarship processes.